 3. Transfer through cheque / DD in favour of broker

 You can also transfer funds into your trading account by drawing a cheque in favour of your broker.
 However, that is only possible in case of an offline trading account.
-If you are having an online trading account then you need to necessarily transfer funds only through payment gateway or via NEFT/RTGS.
+If you are having an online trading account, then you need to necessarily transfer funds only through payment gateway or via NEFT/RTGS.
 There are certain points you need to remember when transferring money by cheque/ DD.
-Normally, the broker will give you credit for cheque / DD amount only after the clearing credit is received.
-That will take 2-3 days.
+Normally, the broker will give you credit for the cheque / DD amount only after the clearing credit is received.
+This will take 2-3 days.
 Secondly, ensure that your cheque is properly signed and your account is funded.
 Any cheque rejection results in penal charges which will be debited to your trading account by the broker.

 What are the document audit trails you need to maintain?

 When you transfer funds into your trading account, there are some basic documentation issues you need to remember.
-When you transfer funds via payment gateway retain a snapshot of the payment id details and save it for your records.
+When you transfer funds via payment gateway, retain a snapshot of the payment ID details and save it for your records.
 Use the snapshots to check that the credit is shown in your online account and also in your ledger.
 When you transfer funds via NEFT / RTGS / IMPS, take an online snapshot of the same and email a copy to your broker so that the credit to your trading account can be quicker.
 Maintain copies of your cheque / DD given to your broker for your records.
 Most importantly, ensure that all your transfer details are reconciled at least once every week with your broking account ledger.
-This will ensure that you have full control of your fund flows to and from the trading account.
+This will ensure that you have full control of your fund flows, to and from, the trading account.